UmutOskay/DeepT-HybridXGB/README.md

-# DeepT-Hybrid: Deep Learning and Hybrid Features for Protein Classification
+# DeepT-HybridXGB: Deep Learning for Predicting Tumor T cell Antigens
 This project presents a machine learning framework to classify protein sequences as "Positive" or "Negative".
 The project utilizes a hybrid feature extraction method that combines two different approaches:

 1.  **Deep Features:** Semantic and structural features (embeddings) are extracted from protein sequences using **ProtBERT-BFD**, a powerful protein language model.